rotationalio/pyensign/README.md

 ## Installation

-PyEnsign is compatible with Python 3.4 or later.
+PyEnsign is compatible with Python >= 3.7 (Note: we can't guarantee PyEnsign's compatibility with earlier versions of Python due to PyEnsign's dependence on the [`grpcio` package](https://pypi.org/project/grpcio/)).
 The simplest way to install PyEnsign and its dependencies is from PyPI with pip, Python's preferred package installer.

 ```
 pip install pyensign